nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ![logs](https://miro.medium.com/max/2560/1*ohWUB5snJRaMe-vJ8HaoiA.png)

+> **Exercise:**
+>
+> Try creating an error in the shell command (for example remove the `-o` flag) and use the three different syntaxes for writing to your log file.
+What is and isn't printed to your screen and to your log file?

-## 3.6 Scale up to analyse all of our samples
+## 3.11 Scale up to analyse all of our samples

 We are currently only analysing one of our three samples